explainers-by-googlers/cross-origin-storage/README.md

 - Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives (for example, complete website archives at the scale of Wikipedia), and Wasm modules.
 - Ensure security and user control with explicit consent before accessing or storing files.
-- Use SHA-256 (see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
+- Use SHA-256 hashes (see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) for file identification, guaranteeing data integrity and consistency.
 - Require developers to assign human-readable names to files for permission management.

 ## Non-goals

-COS does not aim to:
+COS does _not_ aim to:

-- Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **localStorage**.
+- Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **Web Storage**.
 - Replace content delivery networks (CDNs).
-The required prompting is expected to deter websites from using the COS API unless there's a clear benefit to cross-origin resource access, such as utilizing a cached version.
+The required prompting is expected to deter websites from using the COS API unless there's a clear benefit to cross-origin resource access, such as potentially utilizing a cached version.
 - Store popular JavaScript libraries like jQuery.
 (See the [FAQ](#appendix-c-faq).)
 - Provide backend or cloud storage solutions.
 - Allow cross-origin file access _without_ explicit user consent.

 > [!IMPORTANT]
 > COS has distinct objectives from the [Shared Storage API](https://github.com/WICG/shared-storage) proposal, which serves as common key/value storage infrastructure for privacy-preserving cross-site use cases.
+>
-It is also distinct from the [Related Website Partition API](https://github.com/explainers-by-googlers/related-website-partition-api) proposal, which allows third-party embeds to request access to a storage partition that is accessible across sites in a single [Related Website Set](https://wicg.github.io/first-party-sets/).
+> It is also distinct from the [Related Website Partition API](https://github.com/explainers-by-googlers/related-website-partition-api) proposal, which allows third-party embeds to request access to a storage partition that is accessible across sites in a single [Related Website Set](https://wicg.github.io/first-party-sets/).

 ## User research

-Feedback from developers working with large AI models, SQLite databases, offline storage archives, and Wasm modules has highlighted the need for an efficient way to store and retrieve such large files across web applications.
+Feedback from developers working with large AI models, SQLite databases, offline storage archives, and Wasm modules has highlighted the need for an efficient way to store and retrieve such large files across web applications on different origins.
 These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and store the files redundantly.
 COS ensures this is possible while maintaining privacy and security via user consent.

 ## Use cases

 ### Use case 1: Large AI models

 Developers working with large AI models can store these models once and access them across multiple web applications.
-By using the COS API, models can be stored under their hashes and retrieved with user consent, minimizing repeated downloads and ensuring file integrity.
-An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) (1.35&nbsp;GB) model [`g-2b-it-gpu-int4.bin'`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
+By using the COS API, models can be stored under their hashes and retrieved with user consent, minimizing repeated downloads and storage, ensuring file integrity.
+An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin') (1.35&nbsp;GB).
 Another example is Google's [Gemma 1.1 7B](https://huggingface.co/google/gemma-1.1-7b-it) model `gemma-1.1-7b-it` (8.60&nbsp;GB), which can be [run in the browser](https://research.google/blog/unlocking-7b-language-models-in-your-browser-a-deep-dive-with-google-ai-edges-mediapipe/).
+Yet another example is the [`Llama-3-70B-Instruct-q3f16_1-MLC`](https://huggingface.co/mlc-ai/Llama-3-70B-Instruct-q3f16_1-MLC/tree/main) model (33&nbsp;GB), which [likewise runs in the browser](https://chat.webllm.ai/) (choose the "Llama 3.1 70B Instruct" model in the picker).

 ### Use case 2: Large database files and offline storage archives

 Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2`](https://geocode.earth/data/whosonfirst/combined/) (8.00&nbsp;GB).
 Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim`](https://library.kiwix.org/#lang=eng&category=wikipedia) (109.89&nbsp;GB) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
-Storing such files once in the COS API has the advantage that multiple web apps can share the same resources.
+Storing such files once with the COS API has the advantage that multiple web apps can share the same resources.

 ### Use case 3: Large Wasm modules

 Web applications that utilize large Wasm modules can store these modules using COS and access them across different origins.
 This enables efficient sharing of resources between applications, reducing redundant downloading and improving performance.
-Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than 2M daily requests in total.
+Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than two million daily requests in total.

 | Request (`https://gstatic.com/flutter-canvaskit/`)                                                                                                                           | Size   | Hosts | Requests |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----- | -------- |